pipelinedb/pipeline_odbc/README.md

 # Quickstart

-First created a DSN for connecting to Vertica from `odbc_fdw`.
+First, create a DSN for connecting to Vertica from `odbc_fdw`.
 For example:

 ```
 cat <<- EOF > /etc/odbcinst.ini